Dr Ravshonbek Otojanov

 Email: firstname.lastname@example.orgTelephone: +44 (0) 20 7882 7277Room Number: 3.34, Bancroft Building, Mile End CampusOffice Hours: Friday, 10am-12pm

 Ravshonbek Otojanov is a Lecturer in Economics at the School of Business and Management.
 He holds PhD in Economics from the School of Economics and Finance, Queen Mary University of London and MSc in Accounting and Finance with Distinction from London Metropolitan University.

 Ravshonbek’s current research agenda focuses on the role of energy transitions, science and innovations in the early industrialisation of Britain.
 His broader research interests are in the empirical study of long run economic growth and development, and the economics of the Industrial Revolution.

-BUS137 Economics for Business Management (Introduction to Economics)
+Undergraduate: Economics for Business